ncatlab/nlab-content/pages/1702.md

 (The definitions of [[sheaf]] and [[stack]] are elsewhere in the nLab but we will have to review them briefly.
 There is also  [[motivation for sheaves, cohomology and higher stacks]], which provides other insights.
 For simplicity of exposition, we will initially look at sheaves, stacks and gerbes over a base space $B$ rather than in the more general setting of a topos.)

 Naively a [[sheaf]] is a [[family of sets]] indexed 'continuously' by the points of a space $B$.
-It corresponds either to a [[presheaf]] satisfying a 'gluing condition' (which is the version of [[descent]] in one of its simplest cases), or to an [[etale space|étale space]] over $B$.
-The relationship between them is that the presheaf is the presheaf of local sections of the &#233;tale space, and the 'gluing condition' is that local sections that agree on the intersections of  open sets can be glued uniquely to give a section over the union of the open sets.
+It corresponds either to a [[presheaf]] satisfying a 'gluing condition' (which is the version of [[descent]] in one of its simplest cases), or to an [[etale space|étalé space]] over $B$.
+The relationship between them is that the presheaf is the presheaf of local sections of the &#233;talé space, and the 'gluing condition' is that local sections that agree on the intersections of  open sets can be glued uniquely to give a section over the union of the open sets.

 An important class of sheaves are the [[torsor|torsors]].
 Let $G$ be a sheaf of groups on $B$.
 The category, $Tors(B;G)$ of $G$-torsors on $B$ is a groupoid.
 The notion of $G$-torsor 'localises' well, so that if $U$ is an open set of $B$, then we can restrict $G$ to a sheaf on $U$, and look at the torsors over $U$ using the restricted $G$.
 (We abuse notation and just write $Tors(U;G)$ for the corresponding groupoid.
 If $V$ is another open set contained in $U$, there is a restriction functor from $Tors(U;G)$ to $Tors(V;G)$, so it looks as if we have a presheaf of groupoids on $B$, but things are not quite right here.